Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Abstract

 \section{Abstract}

-The Bell theorem is investigated as a trade-off relation between assumptions for the underlying hidden variable model.
-Considering the introduction of a set of hidden variables to be one of the essential assumptions, we introduce a measure of hiddenness, a quantity that expresses the degree to which hidden variables are needed.
-We derive a novel relaxed Bell-Clauser-Horne-Shimony-Holt (Bell-CHSH) inequality that yields a trade-off relation between the measurement dependence and the hiddenness for a given separable hidden variable model in the CHSH scenario.
-The derived relation gives a necessary and sufficient condition for the measures to be realized by a separable model.
+The Bell theorem is explored in terms of a trade-off relation between underlying assumptions within the hidden variable model framework.
+In this paper, recognizing the incorporation of hidden variables as one of the fundamental assumptions, we propose a measure termed `hidden information' taking account of their distribution.
+This measure quantifies the number of hidden variables that essentially contribute to the empirical statistics.
+For factorizable models, hidden variable models that satisfy `locality' without adhering to the measurement independence criterion, we derive novel relaxed Bell-Clauser-Horne-Shimony-Holt (Bell-CHSH) inequalities.
+These inequalities elucidate trade-off relations between measurement dependence and hidden information in the CHSH scenario.
+It is also revealed that the relation gives a necessary and sufficient condition for the measures to be realized by a factorizable model.